 Real world impact

 At Games for Sustainability, they believe games give players direct experience of the challenges in solving a difficult social-ecological problem.
 In the post written by Sarah Nobis "Three-good-reasons-play-games", she describes "the approach offers opportunities to practice sustainable thinking and acting and to become aware of the inter-dependencies between economic, social and ecological issues.
 Eventually, games about corporate social responsibility and sustainable development, such as Green&Great or Ökolopoly, may influence policy makers’ thoughts and actions concerning people and environment, which will be beneficial for all in the long term".
 Another example of this is Food Force, developed by the United Nations World Food Program to promote social awareness and fight against hunger.
 The players put themselves in the shoes of a UN rookie, who has to handle a crisis involving famine and civil war on an island in the Pacific.
 The player’s goal is to distribute food among the populace and to help the country to become self-sufficient in the medium to long term.
 Many organizations are recognizing that serious games or game based learning offers a comprehensive and engaging yet cost-effective and convenient solution to their training needs.
-Here at Agile Literacy we have developed Gelling, our very own game-based learning platform that enables organizations to bring all the qualities of Agile to life in their software development teams.
+Here at Agile Literacy we have developed an engaging learning platform called Interactive, our very own game-based learning platform that enables agile trainers and coaches to bring all the qualities of Agile to life in their software development teams.
 Contact us for a free consultation.